alaahassan0022/Mars-Rover/README.md

 	-It calls MarsRoverService.executeCommand(EarthCommand,RoverPosition)
 	-RoverPosition has RoverStatus of MOVING by default.

--MarsRoverService contains the method 'executeCommand', that iterates over the command string character by character, performing each command using the Command enum
+-MarsRoverService contains the method 'executeCommand', that iterates over the command string character by character, performing each command using the Command enum and checks if the upcoming coordinates are of an obstacle each iteration, if they were, RoverStatus is set to STOPPED and iterations are broken.
-	-It also has a helper method that does the checking of whether the command string has any invalid commands.
+	-It also has a helper method that does the checking of whether the command string has any invalid commands and throws a RuntimeException accordingly.

 -Unit Tests were carried out to test the MarsRoverService method, and can be found at: 'src/test/java/com.example.mars.rover/MarsRoverServiceTest'